nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 5.
 The `MarkScheduleCommand#execute(Model)` will perform the following checks in this order to ensure that the schedule can be safely marked as completed in the Model:

-- The `Index` is a valid integer.
+1. The `Index` is a valid integer.
-- The `Index` is not out of bounds (within the range of displayed schedule list's size).
+2. The `Index` is not out of bounds (within the range of displayed schedule list's size).
-- The `Status` is a valid Status (either 0 for missed or 1 for completed).
+3. The `Status` is a valid (either 0 for missed or 1 for completed).

 Step 6.
 The `execute` method then calls `Model::getFilteredScheduleList` and gets the specified `Schedule` using the `Index` given.

 Step 7.
-Once the checks are successful, the method then creates an edited schedule from the original schedule with its status set to completed.
+Once the checks are successful, the method then creates an edited `Schedule` from the original `Schedule` with its status set to completed.

 Step 8.
-The method then calls the `setSchedule` method in the `ModelManager` with the new edited schedule.
-This sets the specified `Schedule` in the model to be that edited schedule with completed status.
+The method then calls the `setSchedule` method in the `ModelManager` with the new edited `Schedule`.
+This sets the specified `Schedule` in the model to be that edited `Schedule` with completed status.

 Step 9.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.